Convention & Visitors Bureau

 With several stables nearby, your group can realize their dreams of living the cowboy/girl life here in Colorado.
 Enjoy equine entertainment along the trails, among the foothills and valleys that Boulder calls home.
 Boulder stables are listed here.

 If your attendees are looking to get in a run or walk before or after conference sessions, they’re in luck.
-The Boulder Creek Path is likely within minutes of their hotel door, offering more than five miles of shady, paved path along the creek, heading east toward the plains or west, eventually running between the striking rock walls of Boulder Canyon.
+The Boulder Creek Path is likely within minutes of their hotel door, offering more than five miles of shaded, paved paths along the creek, heading east toward the plains or west, eventually running between the striking rock walls of Boulder Canyon.

 Several state parks and one amazing national park (Rocky Mountain National Park) are within an hour of Boulder, making for a great morning or afternoon escape into the wilderness.
 Here are four wilderness escapes within an hour of Boulder.